-COLLABORATE CONTRIBUTE.
 This document is uncontrolled once printed.
 Please check on the Trust's Intranet site for the most up to date version. ©Milton Keynes University Hospital NHS Foundation Trust

-3.4.1 Antenatal care for women with Pre-Existing Diabetes (Types 1 & 2) and women who develop gestational diabetes
+3.4.1 Antenatal care for service users with Pre-Existing Diabetes (Types 1 & 2) and service users who develop gestational diabetes